celery/celery/docs/configuration.rst

 .. admonition:: Eventlet/Gevent

     Never use this option to select the eventlet or gevent pool.
-    You must use the `-P` option instead, otherwise the monkey patching will happen too late and things will break in strange and silent ways.
+    You must use the `-P` option to :program:`celery worker` instead, to ensure the monkey patches are not applied too late, causing things to break in strange ways.

 Default is ``celery.concurrency.prefork:TaskPool``.